jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 - If **S** is a subtype of **T**, then objects of type **T** may be replaced with objects of type **S**, without breaking the program.
 - The Liskov Substitution Principle states that Subtypes must be substitutable for their base types.
-- And the third one is the Liskov substitution principle, we should able to use subclasses instead of the upper classes from which they derive without needing to make any changes in our code.
-- So that means we can use **interfaces** which are changing to any implementation code.
-- These interfaces can be manage with the substitution each other.

 ### 3.3.1.
 Ways of breaking substitutability